 Check some of the common culprits that may cause the Covenant Eyes app to crash or report improperly.

 If you noticed your Covenant Eyes app having problems shortly after an update to the Android operating system, simply uninstall and reinstall the Covenant Eyes app.
-(This works for many apps, not just for Covenant Eyes.)
+This works for many apps, not just for Covenant Eyes.
+(You must have Android 6, or higher, in order to use the Covenant Eyes app.)
 After reinstalling Covenant Eyes, you will need to follow the steps to exclude the app from the battery optimizer.

 It’s not uncommon for an antivirus app to use some the same functions on the phone that the Covenant Eyes app uses.
 Using both may cause a conflict and you might see Covenant Eyes stop working.
 Removing the antivirus app is recommended, but Covenant Eyes may still be damaged from the conflict.
 To be thorough, we advise you to uninstall and reinstall the Covenant Eyes app.